mojaloop/helm/thirdparty_v2.0/chart-consent-oracle/README.md

 Consent-Oracle is an Oracle for the Account Lookup Service.

-When a Consent is verified by the Auth-Svc or a DFSP, it sends a `POST /participants/CONSENT/{ID}` to the ALS to store the 'authoritative source' of the Consent.
+When a consent is verified by the auth-svc or a DFSP, it sends a `POST /participants/CONSENT/{ID}` to the ALS to store the 'authoritative source' of the Consent.